verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     Writes out the routing resource graph generated at the last stage of VPR into XML format

     <file> describes the filename for the generated routing resource graph.
-The output can be read into VPR using :option:`-read_rr_graph`
+The output can be read into VPR using :option:`--read_rr_graph`

 .. option:: --read_rr_graph <file>